 Often, birds who suddenly become territorial are simply experiencing hormonal problems due to the onset of breeding season.
 However, territoriality can have other triggers and can be a sign that your bird is not as happy and comfortable with you as you might like him to be.
 To help curb territoriality and related behaviors, try practicing some bonding techniques with your feathered friend.
 Improving your relationship on a fundamental level can go a long way in terms of resolving behavior problems with your pet.
 If you find your bonding practices aren't helping things improve after a reasonable amount of time, consider hiring a parrot behavior consultant for help.Continue to 5 of 5 below.

 05 of 05

 Feather plucking can occur in cases where birds are severely depressed and unsettled in their environments.
-If you notice feather plucking in your pet bird, then you should immediately consult with an avian vet to rule out the possibility of diseases such as PBFD.
-If it is determined that there isn't a medical cause for your bird's plucking, then it's imperative that you take a long look at the way you are housing, feeding, and interacting with your bird.
-Keeping your pet in a cage that's too small or dirty, feeding food that lacks nutrients, and not paying enough attention to your bird can all cause your pet to start plucking his or her feathers.
+If you notice feather plucking in your pet bird, you should immediately consult with an avian vet to rule out the possibility of diseases such as psittacine beak and feather disease (PBFD).
+If medical causes for your bird's plucking are ruled out, it's imperative to consider the way you are housing, feeding, and interacting with your bird.
+Keeping your pet in a cage that's too small or too dirty, feeding food lacking nutrients, and not paying enough attention to your bird can all cause your pet to start plucking his or her feathers.
 Keep your bird healthy and happy by doing all that you can to provide the best care possible.